arkreen/arec-sdk/README.md

-# Feswap SDK
+# AREC SDK

-In-depth documentation on this SDK is available at [uniswap.org](https://uniswap.org/docs/v2/SDK/getting-started/).

-This modifies uniswap-sdk's UniswapV2Factory address.
-The new address for feswap is  `0xFE7a9e76864704A09584E235C3968Ba3D1C6743b`.
+This this SDK is forked from FeSwap SDK to supprt AREC Dapp.

 ## Running tests